lepota/cv/en/README.md

 - Kompas, Loudsman;
 - latex, git;
-- Developed an application to automate the alphabetical list of parts and assemblies catalog (g++).
+- Developed an application to automate the alphabetical list of parts and assemblies catalog (c++).

 ##### February 2015 - December 2018